Military of the Bruneian Sultanate: Fall (1870–1906)

-The shrinking territories lead to Abdul Momin, realising his nation would become extinct if they kept ceding territories, declared the "Amanat" which was an oath between the Sultan, Wazirs, Manteris, and holders of Tulin rights not to cede or lease any remaining territories to the foreign powers and which was signed on 20 February 1885.
+The shrinking territories led to Abdul Momin, realising his nation would become extinct if they kept ceding territories, declared the "Amanat" which was an oath between the Sultan, Wazirs, Manteris, and holders of Tulin rights not to cede or lease any remaining territories to the foreign powers and which was signed on 20 February 1885.
+However this oath was immediately broken by Pengiran Temenggong Hashim when he carelessly ceded Terusan and Limbang.